vsouza/awesome-ios/README.md

  * [Taylor](https://github.com/izqui/Taylor) - A lightweight library for writing HTTP web servers with Swift :large_orange_diamond:
  * [Frank](https://github.com/nestproject/Frank) - Frank is a DSL for quickly writing web applications in Swift
  * [Kitura](https://github.com/IBM-Swift/Kitura) - Web framework and HTTP server for Swift by IBM :large_orange_diamond:
+ * [Swifton](https://github.com/necolt/Swifton) - A Ruby on Rails inspired Web Framework for Swift that runs on Linux and OS X :large_orange_diamond:

 # Dependency / Package Manager
  * [CocoaPods](https://cocoapods.org/) - CocoaPods is the dependency manager for Objective-C projects.
 It has thousands of libraries and can help you scale your projects elegantly.